Ways to Say OF COURSE in English (with Real Examples)

 Certainly

-• Rob will certainly attend the meeting but his wife won’t.
+• Rob will certainly attend the meeting.

 Absolutely

-Meaning: used to emphasize a statement.
+Meaning: used to strongly emphasize agreement or a statement.

 Indeed